 Page Speed Optimization

 Page speed affects both rankings and user experience.
-Slow pages have higher bounce rates.
+Slow pages lose visitors fast.

 Speed Optimization Checklist